weraseemann/calculator/README.md

 As a user, I want the calculator to display error messages (e.g., "ERROR") when I perform invalid calculations.
 As a user, I want to correct my input by deleting a single character (backspace function).
 As a user, I want the calculator to be responsive so that it works well on both mobile devices and computers.
+As a user, I want to use keyboard shortcuts to type faster.

 ### 4. Design and Display:
 As a user, I want the result to be bold and easy to read so that I can clearly see it.